-The assignments are due by 9:00 am ET on the due date indicated on the class schedule section of the course outline.
+The written assignments and presentation materials are due by 9:00 am ET on the due date indicated on the class schedule section of the course outline.
+They must be uploaded to the dropbox on Avenue found under 'Assessments -> Assignments'.
 Late assignments will not be accepted unless the student and the professor have made prior arrangements.